atbcb/usab-uswds/news/_posts/2022-12-20-national-institute-of-biomedical-imaging-and-bioengineering’s-rapid-acceleration-of-diagnostics-tech-program-issues-best-practices-for-the-design-of-accessible-covid-19-home-test-kits.md

-excerpt: The National Institute of Biomedical Imaging and Bioengineering’s Rapid Acceleration of Diagnostics (RADx®) Tech program has released Best Practices for the Design of Accessible COVID-19 Home Tests, a document with recommendations for . . .
+excerpt: The National Institute of Biomedical Imaging and Bioengineering’s Rapid Acceleration of Diagnostics (RADx®) Tech program has released Best Practices for the Design of Accessible COVID-19 Home Tests, a document with recommendations for developers and manufacturers of diagnostic tech to make at-home COVID-19 test kits accessible to people with disabilities.
+The document covers topics on accessible packaging and instructions of test kits, including general readability and layout, graphics and images, language, organization and identification of contents, and . . .
 image: /images/tad/radx-a11y-logo.png
-image_alt_text: "Two interlocking arrows with four dots surrounding them on all sides to represent a group of people.   "
+image_alt_text: "RADx logo is two interlocking arrows with four dots surrounding them on all sides to represent a group of people.   "
 featured: true
 ---